Laabam: Critical reception

-The Times of India wrote, "The film's narrative is quite fractured.
+M Suganth of The Times of India wrote, "The film's narrative is quite fractured.
 Rather than moving from one incident to the other, here, it moves from one issue to the other at a rapid pace giving us a false sense of momentum."
-The Hindu called it "more a visual representation of a protagonist in a television programme [..] than a film".
+Srinivasa Ramanujam of The Hindu called it "more a visual representation of a protagonist in a television programme [..] than a film".

 Home media

 The film began streaming on Netflix from October 2021.